AI Fluent · Chapter 04

 Missing Error Handling

 AI handles the happy path.
-Always ask: "What happens when this fails?"
+Always ask: "What happens when this fails?
+What happens when the database is down?
+What happens when the user sends garbage?"

 Never let AI build something significant without confirming the plan first.
 The alignment check takes sixty seconds and prevents hours of rework.